 HMGS logo used with permission of HMGS Midwest.

 otherwise noted, illustrations by WebMeister, COL (Ret) Bill

 Gray, HMGS.
 HMGS is a registered trademark of the Historical Miniatures Gaming Society, Inc. Painting "Return of Danish Troops to Copenhagen, 1849," Otto Bache (1839 - 1927) via Wikipedia from which the text was also adapted, in the public domain.

 Updated 27 February 2014.

 Join our Forum - Please click here!

 Change Address - Please click here!

 Don Featherstone passes.
 Hobby pioneer and HMGS Legion of Honor Commander died on 2 September 2013.
 Click here to read the Wikipedia entry on the man called the Godfather of our hobby.
-SAD NEWS!